puppetlabs/bolt/documentation/applying_manifest_blocks.md

-# Applying Puppet manifests
+# Applying Puppet code

 You can use Bolt to apply blocks of Puppet code, called manifest blocks, to remote targets.

-You can create manifest blocks that use existing content from the Forge, or mix declarative resource configuration via manifest blocks with procedural orchestration and action in a plan.
+You can create manifest blocks that use existing content from the Forge, or use a plan to mix procedural orchestration and action with declarative resource configuration from a block.
 Most features of the Puppet language are available in a manifest block: classes, custom resource types, and functions.
 For information about what language features aren't supported, see [Manifest block limitations](#manifest-block-limitations).

 > 🔩 **Tip:** If you installed Bolt as a Ruby Gem, make sure you have installed the core modules required to use the `puppet apply` command.
 These modules are